-Connecting you with accounting changes from an era of digital transformation
+Accounting changes are the result of an era of digital transformation

-There has been an evolution in the technological architecture of entities across New Zealand.
+There has been an evolution in the technological architecture of entities across Australia.
 This has resulted in potentially significant accounting changes for entities that have entered into cloud-computing arrangements.

 - The IFRS Interpretations Committee (IFRIC®) has published two agenda decisions clarifying how arrangements in respect of a specific part of cloud technology, Software-as-a-Service (SaaS), should be accounted for.
 The agenda decisions do not address the accounting for other components of cloud technology such as Infrastructure-as-a-Service and Platform-as-a-Service